 The most common symptoms of coronavirus (COVID-19) are recent onset of a new continuous cough or high temperature or a loss of, or change in, normal sense of taste or smell.
 Symptoms range from mild to life threatening.
 Most cases report a mild illness, but some individuals will develop pneumonia causing shortness of breath and breathing difficulties.
 Those who are elderly or have underlying health problems are more likely to develop severe disease.
 There is a higher risk of infection and of severe disease in Black, Asian and Minority ethnic groups in the UK but the reasons for this are currently not clear.
 Long term health effects may occur for some people who have had COVID-19 infection (mild infection or hospitalised) and is sometimes referred to as long COVID.

-Clinical trials to evaluate potential new vaccines and treatments are ongoing and authorisation being sought with regulatory authorities.
-Information about vaccines and priority groups for vaccination in the UK is available.
 A number of treatments for COVID-19 are being used and trialled in hospital settings.
 Medical care aims to relieve and treat the symptoms.
 Those who develop symptoms of COVID-19 should self-isolate and arrange to have a test.

 To reduce the risk of coronavirus infection all travellers should: